chafey/meteor-modal-dialog/README.md

 # meteor-modal-dialog

-This repository contains a prototype framework for dialog management in meteor and a sample test harness showing its use.
+This repository contains a prototype mini framework for dialog management in meteor using bootstrap 3 and a test harness to help with development and illustrate its use.
 This will probably be broken out into a separate package once it matures.

 Features
 ========